 SMS has a very engaged and active Parent engagement group that meets regularly throughout the school year.
 This group helped develop our Parent Compact that is signed by every parent, student and administration.
-Stop by Thursdays, Coffees with the Head of School, student led conferences and Watch me Work days ensure a close parent/school relationship.
+Family Visitation Days, Coffees with the Head of School, student led conferences and Watch me Work days and ParentCamp events ensure a close parent/school relationship.
 Additionally, we hope to hold family discussion dinners hosted by our Social Worker and Counselor who will guide discussion around school success and support needed.